 Depending on age or life situation, the answer is given quickly: For my boyfriend or my girlfriend: “Without my friend life does not make any sense.”
 Later may be the steady partnership, the marriage or the family gives us the meaning of life.
-Maybe also the profession, where in we blossom out. – What about the marriage breaks?
-When about our children leave the house?
-What when the business is declared bankrupt?
+Maybe also the profession, where in we blossom. – What if/when marriage breaks?
+When our children leave house?
+What if business goes bankrupt?

 This apparent meaning of life depends on external (life) situations and depends on the constant changes of our thinking and reasoning as well.
 Therefore this apparent meaning of life is like the world, a subject of changes.
 It is relative.
 How can it be that the meaning of the whole life constantly has to be adjusted to the actual life situation?

 Only a meaning of life that is absolute (steady) gives us stability and direction for the whole life, even when the world around us seems to collapse.
 On the other hand when we adjust the meaning of life to every new life situation, we put the cart before the horse!

 In one's mature years one does not rate the things of life as high anymore; at least one no longer considers the things of the world to have the same importance.
 One knows that all and everything is relative: there are highs and downs, nothing satisfies forever, all and everything has an end.
 Thus are the qualities of the world.